Speed up

 ──Considering the current situation where personnel costs are rising, what direction will the club take moving forward?

-We believe it is necessary to gradually shift gears.
-Over the past three years, we have operated with the mindset of allocating the growth from the business side to personnel expenses, but since the business side has already been refined considerably, it is hard to imagine a significant further increase from here.
-Last year's sales were about 7 billion yen, but that figure included around 600 million yen from transfer fee income.
+I believe it is necessary to gradually shift gears.
+Over the past three years, we have operated with the idea of allocating the growth from the business side to personnel expenses, but since the business aspect has already been refined considerably, it is hard to imagine a significant further increase from here.
+Last year's sales were about 7 billion yen, but that figure included around 600 million yen in transfer income.
 Based on the current actual capabilities, sales are probably around the mid-6 billion yen range.

 To further expand from there, whether it be ticket revenue or advertising revenue, we must have support from more people.
 For that, it is necessary to show the team competing at the top and striving to win the league championship to many people.
 Without doing so, it is hard to imagine a scenario where the number of fans and supporters continues to grow, and in such a situation, partner companies will also take greater interest.